 - Colorful and unique, breaking from tradition

-- The October Birthstone, so it could be more significant and sentimental to those who were born in October
+- The October Birthstone, so it could have more sentimental value to October babies

-- Can be less expensive than diamonds, depending on the four C’s
+- It can be less expensive than diamonds (especially if you buy opal doublets or triplets), depending on the four C’s

 The Cons of Opal: